a blog about research communication & higher education & open culture & technology & making & librarianship & stuff

 Introducing PyRefine: OpenRefine meets Python

-I’m knocking the rust off my programming skills by attempting to write a pure-Python interpreter for OpenRefine “scripts”.
 OpenRefine is a great tool for exploring and cleaning datasets prior to analysing them.
 It also records an undo history of all actions that you can export as a sort of script in JSON format.
 One thing that bugs me though is that, having spent some time interactively cleaning up your dataset, you then need to fire up OpenRefine again and do some interactive mouse-clicky stuff to apply that cleaning routine to another dataset.
+You can at least re-import the JSON undo history to make that as quick as possible, but there’s no getting around the fact that there’s no quick way to do it from a cold start.

 Read more...